 Similar devices can be constructed from screening or polypropylene netting of ¼-inch mesh, or a short length of PVC pipe can be positioned in the opening.
 A tube sock should be fitted around the outside end of the pipe and allowed to hang down with the toe cut out.
 Bats will exit the pipe and crawl through the sock to get out but will not be able to reenter through the collapsed opening in the toe of the sock.
 Once all resident bats have exited the structure, the one-way devices can be removed and the openings immediately sealed as described above.
 Again, this type of exclusion should NOT be performed when young bats, incapable of flying, are present (typically May-July).

 Although exclusion is the best way to rid structures of bats, knowledge and timing are critical for effective “bat proofing.”
 Especially in older construction, there may be several bat entry points that can be difficult to discover.
 If all openings are not found and sealed, bat problems will continue.
 Installing sealing materials and one-way devices can also be difficult because bat entry points are often several feet off the ground, requiring the use of ladders (note that falling is a much more common accident than being bitten by a rabid bat).
 For these reasons, bat exclusion may be best left to professionals.
-A list of wildlife control specialists, who may be familiar with bat exclusion procedures, can be obtained from the Illinois Department of Natural Resources (217-782-6384).
+A list of wildlife control specialists, who may be familiar with bat exclusion procedures, can be obtained from the University of Illinois Extension's Web page Living with Wildlife.

 Illustrations courtesy of Penn State University and the University of Missouri.